Annotating Assignment Files Using Built-In Moodle Annotation

 - Open the Files app on your iPad.

-- Click the “Select” button in the upper-right and select the files you wish to upload back into Moodle.
+- Click the “Select” button in the upper-right and select the files you wish to upload back to Moodle.

 - Click the “More” button in the bottom-right and choose “Compress.”
-This will zip the files into one file.
+This will zip the files into one file with a default name of Archive.zip.

 Uploading the zipped file to the Moodle Assignment